Dylon-Chan/financial-advisor-tg-app/README.md

 ![get_stock_info](./assets/get-stock-info.png)

-The information provided is accurate as of the date of the stock price as shown below:
+The information generated is accurate as of the date of the stock price (as shown below):

 ![stock_info_yahoo_finance](./assets/stock-info-yahoo-finance.png)